 While guests expect towels and wifi in their rental, there are other features and amenities that guests will be excited to see your rental offers, like being walking distance to the beach, having a balcony, or allowing pets.

 Include the unique features and amenities your home offers in your listing headline and make sure they’re high up in your property description.
 This makes it easier for guests to pick out the pet-friendly, close to the beach, balcony-having unit they’re looking for on the results page.

 For example – “Beachfront villa with wraparound patio that sleeps 6 in Sarasota” will be more clickable then “6 bedroom/3 bathroom house in Sarasota.”

-When a guest is staring at a page of results for vacation rentals in Vail, Colorado, they’re most likely to click on the listing with the thumbnail of a professionally-taken photo of a beautiful home dusted lightly in snow instead of the grainy iPhone version of the same photo.
+When a guest is staring at a page of results for vacation rentals in Vail, Colorado, they’re most likely to click on the listing with the thumbnail of a professional looking photo of a beautiful home dusted lightly in snow instead of a grainy version of the same photo.